 It’s usually better not to knock when:

-- Your opponent has drawn frequently from the discard pile
+- Your opponent has been drawing from the discard pile — they are building specific melds and may be close to finishing

 Understanding Undercut Risk